-The month of Adar begins at sunset this evening, February 24, 2009.
-About Adar, the twelfth month of the Jewish calendar year, the Talmud (Ta’anith 29a) states: “Me'sheh'nichnas Adar, marbin b'simchah," With the beginning of Adar, rejoicing is increased.
+The month of Adar begins today.
+About Adar, the twelfth month of the Jewish calendar year, the Talmud (Ta’anith 29a) states: “Mee'sheh'nichnas Adar, marbin b'simchah," With the beginning of Adar, rejoicing is increased.

 One might think that this increase in joy is because Adar is the first month of spring.
 While winter is not completely gone, it is certainly on its way out.
 That may be enough reason for others to rejoice, but the Jews have the wonderful holiday of Purim to make our spirits joyful.